Support for Pregnant Students Policy

 There are no specific breastfeeding facilities on our campuses.
 For reasons of health & safety and to avoid disruption of classes or study, students should not bring a baby into the classes or areas where other students could be disturbed.

-DCU has a commercially operated facility on the Glasnevin campus.
-A student should consult with the Student Advice Centre for information on this facility as early as possible in the pregnancy, as Financial Assistance may be available through the Student Assistance Fund for childcare on or off campus, in a registered crèche.
+DCU has a commercially operated childcare facility on the Glasnevin campus.
+A student should consult with the Student Advice and Support Centre for information on this facility as early as possible in the pregnancy, as Financial Assistance may be available through the Student Assistance Fund for childcare on or off campus, in a registered crèche.

 |